Originally published on 09.28.19 and updated on 11.02.22.

 - Analyze reviews to better understand how users are describing an app.
 This can give you clues as to what they may search for.

 - Brainstorm keyword ideas based on your app’s features.
 What will appeal most to potential users?

-Choosing the best keywords is one of the most important tasks when marketing your app!
+Choosing the best keywords and screenshots are some of the most important tasks when marketing your app!

 Ranking on a query that only has 50 searches a month will result in extreme budget losses.